FoxMcWeezer/Date-Picker-for-Apple-Watch/README.md

 Jan 0, 32, 33, ... - There is no 0 day, or any days 32 and beyond
 April 31 - The library respects the non-existence of a 31st day of any month

+The getDateFromString allows you to get an NSDate object from the date that the user has set via the date pickers.
+This allows for nearly universal adoption of the library as NSDate is the de-facto standard for representing moments in time in iOS.

 Here is a sample image of this library after hooking into WKInterfacePicker:

 http://a3.mzstatic.com/us/r30/Purple6/v4/19/7e/36/197e36ac-45e6-b085-2b3e-a34d7deff911/screen390x390.jpeg